 Need to jog your memory?
 Do a little exercise.
-Even a single, short session is all it may take to give your brain a memory boost.
+Even a single short session may help support memory.

 That’s the startling finding of a recent study, in which some older adults performed better on memory tests after 20 minutes of brisk pedaling on a stationary bike.